 Companies that sell physical products online allow their customers to virtually window shop—that is, allow them the opportunity to see items beautifully displayed without having the opportunity to interact with them in real life.
-To encourage the same purchase intent as an in-store experience, brands must incorporate product storytelling using the design and layout of their websites.
+To encourage the same purchase intent as an in-store experience, brands must incorporate product storytelling using the design and layout of their Shopify websites, or other e-comm platforms.
 Here are seven ways to beautifully display products online that encourage visitors to buy.

 Professional product photography.
 Well lit, styled, and high-resolution images are the foundation for online product merchandising.
 Displaying products in settings where buyers can see themselves using them can do much to convince a person to make a purchase.
 Once these are captured, they can be used in a variety of ways throughout the company website.

 Hero Images.
 Hero images, a large billboard style image at the top of the home page, prominently tells a products story.
 Just as a Fifth Avenue shop window attracts passerbys so that they stop and go into a store to explore, hero images featuring product sliders, action scenes with the products, or items on sale can encourage online buyers to stay on the page and browse product options.

 Product Galleries.
 Retailers with a variety of product options can incorporate a product gallery that automatically or manually advances to allow visitors to see all that is available.
 To enhance engagement on these, the gallery can include zoom buttons for viewing enlarged images with product details and escape buttons so that viewers can minimize and move on to the next image or website action.

 Shop Images.
 While some sites only display products in a portfolio, sites with full ecommerce functionality should incorporate good photography on product landing pages.
 Typically, the home page of an ecommerce site will include a hero image or slider and a shop grid immediately beneath it that displays product categories or shoppable products.